 Measures of income distribution are present in table 4.9 in Annex 2.
-No information is available for years 2014-2015.
 Decile shares of total disposable income in EUROMOD are very similar to those produced by Eurostat, with the exception of the first and last deciles.
 EUROMOD produces a more egalitarian distribution of household disposable income.
 Thus the share of income going to the first decile is about 30 % larger in EUROMOD, whereas the share of the highest one is about 6% lower.
-The other inequality measures presented in table, namely Gini coefficient and S80/S20 ratio confirms this pattern.
-Both are about 9% - 14 % lower in EUROMOD compared to Eurostat statistics.
-Finally, figures for mean and median household disposable income are close with external source of information, about 5% lower.
+The other inequality measures presented in the table, namely Gini coefficient and S80/S20 ratio confirms this pattern.
+Both are about 10% - 14 % lower in EUROMOD compared to Eurostat statistics.
+Finally, figures for mean and median household disposable income are very close with external source of information.